cesar-codes/focus-journal/README.md

 - A simplified journal with one goal - to keep you focused.

 # How It's Made:
-**Tech used:** HTML, CSS, JavaScript, NodeJS, ExpressJS, Bootstrap, MongoDB, Mongoose, Passport
+**Tech used:**
+- HTML, CSS, JavaScript
+- NodeJS, ExpressJS
+- Bootstrap, Cloudinary
+- MongoDB, Mongoose
+- PassportJS

 ---
-# Optimizations
-- Update to React
-- Add Pomodoro Timer
-- Add todos section
-- Add Pomodoro gamification

 # Install